uswds/uswds-site/pages/patterns/complex-form/establish-trust.md

 layout: pattern
 category: Patterns
 sub-category: Complete a complex form
 lead: Help users understand the purpose of a form and the time commitment needed to complete it, feel confident they have what they need, and trust that the information they provide will be safeguarded and used responsibly.
+changelog:
+  key: pattern-complex-form-establish-trust
 ---

 {:.site-component-section-title}